mavrn/Oxygen/README.md

 ---

-Functions are declared using the keyword `fn`, the identifier, the arguments listed with spaces inbetween, the operator => and the function body (including the expression the function should return).
+Functions are declared using the keyword `fn`, the identifier, the arguments listed with spaces inbetween, the operator `=>` and the function body (including the expression the function should return).
 > Declaring the function "add" that takes two arguments and returns the sum:

 ```python
 > fn add x y => x + y
 ```

 Functions are called using the identifier and the respective arguments in brackets; separated by commas.
+Function calls can be nested.
 > Calling the "add" function:

 ```python